robertdfrench/revolving-doors/80_hello_world/README.md

 door_call(door, &args);
 ```

 Take it for a spin with `make test` and let's see what comes out!

-What's with
+## Check for Understanding
-the funny output after the server's response?
+1. What's with the funny output after the server's response?